milestonesys/mipsdk-samples-plugin/DemoDriver/README.md

 2. Run
     `mipsdk-samples-plugin\DemoDriver\DemoDriverDevice\DemoDriverDevice.exe`
     **as Administrator**.
-3. By default, the device will use the credentials `root:pass`, the port `22222`, and the MAC address `DE:AD:CO:DE:56:78`.
+3. By default, the device will use the credentials `root:pass`, the scheme 'http', the port `22222`, and the MAC address `DE:AD:CO:DE:56:78`.
 Specify the desired port, MAC address, and credentials, and then select the *Start service* button.
 4. In the Management Client, use the *Add Hardware\...* wizard with the